Launch / Automotive Naming / 1982-1983

 The product continuity remained intact.
 The vehicle could still build off-road meaning, rally association, and model history while local markets used names that protected the intended signal.

 This is the naming lesson executives often miss.
-Consistency is valuable, but not when consistency makes the audience laugh at the wrong thing.
+Consistency helps, but not when consistency makes the audience laugh at the wrong thing.
 A disciplined exception can protect the global asset.

 The Archive Reading